cloudflare/workers-sdk/CONTRIBUTING.md

 # Contributing

-Wrangler2 is an open source project and we welcome contributions from you.
+Wrangler is an open source project and we welcome contributions from you.
 Thank you!

 Below you can find some guidance on how to be most effective when contributing to the project.